Illinois Warranty Deed

-The grantor to a warranty deed in Illinois must sign the document and have his or her signature acknowledged.
-Transfer declarations must also accompany all warranty deeds submitted for recording.
+Once acknowledged or proved and certified as provided, record the deed in the recorder's office in the county where such lands are located.
 If a warranty deed is acknowledged in Illinois, acknowledgements may be taken before a notary public, United States commissioner, county clerk, or any court, judge, clerk, or deputy clerk of such court.
-When acknowledgements are taken before a notary public or United States commissioner, they shall be attested by his or her official seal; and if taken before a judge or clerk of a court, the acknowledgements shall be attested by the seal of the court (765 ILCS 5/20).
-If acknowledgements are taken outside of the state of Illinois, they may be taken before any of the officers listed in section 765, 5/20 of the Illinois Compiled Statutes.
-A warranty deed acknowledged in a state outside of Illinois must still comply with the Illinois recording requirements.
+When they are taken before a notary public or United States commissioner, they must be attested by his or her official seal; and if taken before a judge or clerk of a court, the acknowledgements must be attested by the seal of the court (765 ILCS 5/20).